gabrielelanaro/gabrielelanaro.github.io/blog/_posts/4-12-2014-chemview-3d-chemistry-browser.md

  - You don't have to switch programs to read/analyze/write your chemical data files.
  - You don't have to go through weird installation procedures.
 Chemview is a pure python module installable with pip, and, since it runs in the browser, it is automatically mutliplatform *and mobile enabled*.
- - You can build new way to visualize data using the convenient syntax of python.
-You can *create* new, more meaningful ways to display your result, so that you can find the patterns you're looking for.
+ - You can build new ways to visualize data using python syntax.
+You can *create* meaningful representations for your data, so that you can find the patterns you're looking for.

 ## Demo